RaymondMedina22/BSE_Template_Portfolio/index.md

 # Second Milestone

+In my second milestone, I was able to complete my base project in which I did this by using a raspberry camera to set up an open cv for the project.
+I started by setting up the ultrasonic sensor so the robot could determine its distance from the ball and how far it needs to go.
+After this, it was to set up a code that could bring everything together.
+First I needed to code cv to identify the ball based on its shape and color, in this case, a red ball.
+After coding the movement of the motors so the robot would be able to turn correctly based on where the ball is located.
+On top of this, I include a led light that lights up when the ball is too close.
+The end result, after putting everything was a robot that could track a red ball

 [![Second Milestone](https://res.cloudinary.com/marcomontalbano/image/upload/v1625231523/video_to_markdown/images/youtube--hLWgj4PqETg-c05b58ac6eb4c4700831b2b3070cd403.jpg)](https://www.youtube.com/watch?v=hLWgj4PqETg&t=1s "Second Milestone"){:target="_blank" rel="noopener"}
 # First Milestone

-My first milestone was setting up the 4 motors use for my robot making sure they were wired and coded correctly through raspberry pi.
-First I set up the raspberry OS to the raspberry pi in order to run python.
+My first milestone was setting up the four motors used for my robot making sure they were wired and coded correctly through raspberry pi.
+First I set up the raspberry OS to the raspberry pi to run python.
 After this, I wired the motor driver to the raspberry making sure the wires were connected to the correct pins.
 Which is important when coding the movement of the motors.
-After this, I wired the motor driver to the 4 motors and 4 pack battery holder as a power source for the motor driver.
+After this, I wired the motor driver to the four motors and four pack battery holder as a power source for the motor driver.
 After setting up the wiring I used python in pi to coded the motors to be able to go forward all at the same time.

 [![First Milestone](https://res.cloudinary.com/marcomontalbano/image/upload/v1624628589/video_to_markdown/images/youtube--I0sU-SC-8pI-c05b58ac6eb4c4700831b2b3070cd403.jpg)](https://www.youtube.com/watch?v=I0sU-SC-8pI "First Milestone"){:target="_blank" rel="noopener"}

 # Presentation

 [![Final Presentation ](https://res.cloudinary.com/marcomontalbano/image/upload/v1625231891/video_to_markdown/images/youtube--iUbbWPSFT7o-c05b58ac6eb4c4700831b2b3070cd403.jpg)](https://www.youtube.com/watch?v=iUbbWPSFT7o "Final Presentation "){:target="_blank" rel="noopener"}

 # Reflection

+After completing this project it showed me that there are many challenges that are faced when trying to do engineering from mechanical problems to having to do code debugging.
+However, the challenges that are faced when engineering are enjoyable and fun, essential the excitement that is felt when your solving your problem.

 # Cricuit Diagram of Raspberry connected to Ultrasonic sensor

 ![Image 6-25-21 at 11 08 AM](https://user-images.githubusercontent.com/86113507/123448241-b1d9e000-d5a8-11eb-912a-e35c41b8e109.jpg)
 # Code
-    from picamera.array import PiRGBArray     #As there is a resolution problem in raspberry pi, will not be able to capture frames by            VideoCapture from picamera import PiCamera
+    from picamera.array import PiRGBArray
+    from picamera import PiCamera
     import RPi.GPIO as GPIO
     import time